MateuszPosadowski/SHSP/README.md

 Enter a condition whether the temperature value is to be lower (<), greater (>) or equal (=) to the set value.
 For example, "<25" will mean that the request will be sent when the read temperature exceeds 25 degrees.

 Then enter the ip address and command.
 For example 192.168.1.44 /on

+### External Sensor

+Here you can see the measurements from the external sensor

+## Low Power temperature and humidity sensor

+The driver code is in the ESP_LowBattery_Sensor.ino file.
+The device uses the DHT11 sensor.
+The device connects to the temperature sensor network, sends measurements and then falls into a deep sleep for 10 seconds.
+After this time, the device is reset and the whole process starts again.
+During sleep, the device consumes about 20 uA